lakshmireddy15/ansible1/notes.md

-How to write  playbook variables in a playbook
+How to give variable in the inventory files

-write plays-vars.yaml
+write vars-inventory.yaml

-- name: playbook variables
+- name: Varibles from the inventory
   hosts: local
   connection: local
-  vars:
-    NAME: Lakshmi
-    AGE: 24
-    GENDER: Female
   tasks:
-  - name: print the variables
-    ansible.builtin.debug:
-      msg: "My name is {{ NAME }} and my age is {{ AGE }} and my gender is {{ GENDER }}"
-  - name: print the variables info again ansible.builtin.debug:
+  - name: print variables from the inventory file ansible.builtin.debug:
       msg: "My name is {{ NAME }} and my age is {{ AGE }} and my gender is {{ GENDER }}"

 Write `inventory.ini` file